- What Is the Critical Path In Project Management?

 Therefore, critical path analysis is a crucial first step in developing a project schedule.
 It’s done early in the life cycle of a project, usually in the planning phase, but it’s not unheard of to have CPM as part of a project proposal before the project has been approved.

-By understanding which are the critical tasks in a project you can focus on getting those done if time, resources and costs are an issue.
+By understanding which are the critical tasks in a project you can focus on getting those done in time, resources and costs are an issue.
 Knowing this in advance of executing a project will help you deliver that project successfully.

 Free Critical Path Template for Excel